-Year 4 are working hard on the nativity!
+Year 4 will be working hard on the nativity performance during Autumn term.
 Staff are incredibly pleased with the effort from the whole year and know parents will love it!

-Thank you for taking the time to look at our class page.
+Thank you for taking the time to look at our year group page.
 We are really looking forward to the year ahead.

-The teachers in Year 4 are: Miss Eatwell, Mrs Tankard, Mrs Patel and Mr Daji.
+The teachers in Year 4 are: Miss Parkes, Miss Eatwell, Mrs Patel and Mr Daji.

-In Literacy this term we are studying the Power of reading book the Ice Palace by Robert Liddell as well as newspaper reports on the Ancient Egyptians.
+In Literacy we are studying the Power of reading book the Ice Palace by Robert Liddell as well as newspaper reports on the Ancient Egyptians.

 This half term in Maths we are focusing on different formal written methods in multiplication and division and fractions and decimals.